 - Collaborative science

-Useful for all students who conduct scholarly activities.
+Useful for all graduate students who conduct scholarly activities.
 Completion will satisfy the RCR requirements set forth by NSF, USDA/NIFA, and the NIH.

 Course Description: "Acquire a multitude of skills to launch and maintain productive extramurally funded careers as research scientists.
 Explore the ethical practices, data sharing approaches, and compliance requirements needed to conduct research.
 Examine the ethical use of human subjects and animals in research.
 Explore the changing landscape of intellectual property and commercialization policies for scientists.
 Introduces communication strategies for effective interactions with scientific peers, the general public and research sponsors.
 Equivalent to: MCB 557"